libertypi/rina/README.md

 pip install .
 ```

+After installation, `rina` will be accessible from the command line.

 ## Usage

 Run `rina -h` for available commands.

 Run `rina <command> -h` for detailed help on each command.

 ## Local File Structure